cmayer0087/pidash/Readme.md

 python3 main.py
 ```

-You can also use the included pidash.service to auto start pidash
+You can also use the included piQtDash.service to auto start piQtDash

 ## Help